bramses/commonplace-bot/README.md

-# florilegium - the modern commonplace book
+# Commoner - a commonplace book in a bot

 ## Modernizing Books